 A "double bracket expression" is the reserved word "[[" followed by one or more words and then the reserved word "]]", optionally followed by redirections, terminated by a control operator.
 A double bracket expression shall be evaluated to return a status of 0 (true) or 1 (false).
 Syntactic examination of the expression to identify conditional operators and expression operators (parentheses, !, &&, and ||) shall be done before any expansions; text that is quoted or is the result of an expansion shall not be recognized as a conditional operator or expression operator when it is directly contained in a double bracket expression.
-Field splitting and pathname expansion shall not be performed on the words directly enclosed between the [[ and ]], but other expansions are performed as described in section 2.6 (word expansions).
+Field splitting and pathname expansion shall not be performed on the words directly enclosed between the [[and]], but other expansions shall be performed as described in section 2.6 (word expansions).

-All of the conditional operators of test shall be available in a double bracket expression, except that an implementation may (but need not) support the following:
+All of the primaries of the test utility shall be available as conditional operators in a double bracket expression, except that an implementation may (but need not) support the following:

-- [[ string ]] and [[ ! string ]].
-For maximum portability applications must use alternatives such as -n, -z, or comparing a string with "". - The -a (and) and -o (or) operators; see the description of && and || below. - "s1 = s2".
+[[string]] and [[!string]].
+Conforming applications shall ensure that they use portable alternatives such as -n, -z, or comparing a string with "".

+The -a (and) and -o (or) primaries; see the description of && and || below.